bascht/dokku/docs/community/plugins.md

 ## Community plugins

-Note: The following plugins have been supplied by our community and may not have been tested by dokku maintainers.
+Note: The following plugins have been supplied by our community and may not have been tested by Dokku maintainers.

 [256dpi]: https://github.com/256dpi
 [abossard]: https://github.com/dudagroup